Installing Smoke Alarms and Co2 Detectors

 - 6) Antiquated appliances (circa 1960s) that were in the home when you purchased it are more likely to initiate a fire than modern appliaces.

-- 7) Older homes, in general, are more susceptible to fire than more recently constructed dwellings.
+- 7) In general, older homes (with old electrical wiring) are more susceptible to fire than more recently constructed dwellings.

-- 8) A home with outdated wiring such as knob and tube, or aluminum, can cause more electrical issues that lead to fire than homes with more current wiring.
+- 8) An older home with outdated wiring such as knob and tube wiring or aluminum wiring, can cause more electrical issues that lead to fire than newer homes with wiring that is up to code.
+Ask us about wiring upgrades.

-- 9) Your insurance company may require functioning smoke detectors in your home, particularly if the home is within a certain age range.
+- 9) Your insurance company may require functioning smoke detectors in your home (and Co2 detectors), particularly if the home is within a certain age range.

 - 10) You may be unaware of recent advances made in smoke detection such as photoelectric or ionization detectors.
 You also might not have heard about Carbon Monoxide (CO) alarms or the need for them.